 The National Bank derecognises a financial asset only when the contractual rights to the asset's cash flows expire (including as a result of a modification with substantially different terms), or when the financial asset and substantially all the risks and rewards of ownership of the asset are transferred to another entity.
-If the National Bank neither transfers nor retains substantially all the risks and rewards of ownership and continues to control the transferred asset, the National Bank recognises its retained interest in the asset and an associated liability for amounts it may have to pay.
-If the National Bank retains substantially all the risks and rewards of ownership of a transferred financial asset, the National Bank continues to recognise the financial asset and also recognises a collateralised borrowing for the proceeds received.
+If the National Bank neither transferred asset, the National Bank recognises its retained interest in the asset and an associated liability for amounts it may have to pay.
+If the National Bank retains substantially all the risks and rewards of ownership of a transferred financial asset, the National Bank retains substantially all the risks and rewards of ownership of a transferred financial asset, the National Bank retains substantially all the risks and rewards of ownership of a transferred financial asset, the National Bank continues to recognise the financial asset and also recognises a collateralised borrowing for the proceeds received.